ptorru/octoml-cli-tutorials/tutorials/README.md

 ## Kubernetes Deployment

-Now that we have a production-grade container ready for deployment, let's deploy the container to an existing EKS cluster.
-EKS is AWS's Kubernetes service for production scale services.
+Now that we have a production-grade container ready for deployment, let's deploy the container to a Kubernetes cluster.
+Below we have docs for deploying to a Kubernetes cluster using Google GKE, Amazon EKS, and Azure AKS.

-The steps below assume that the following have already been configured:

-- An EKS cluster with a node pool for c5n.xlarge instances
-- IAM access to the EKS cluster

 Navigate one level back up to the tutorials repo.